Bianchi IX model: Reducing phase space: Absolute dynamics

 \subsection{Analytical solution of the dynamics}

 Let us find an {\it approximate} analytic solution to the dynamical equations (\ref{x1})-(\ref{p3}) by using the method of successive approximations (see, e.g. \cite{Perko,KM}).

-The system (\ref{x1})-(\ref{p3}) can be rewritten in the form:
+The system (\ref{x1})-(\ref{p3}) can be rewritten in the form

-where the solutions to (\ref{as1}) must satisfy the constraint:
+where the solutions to (\ref{as1}) must satisfy the constraint

-One may verify that outside of the set $S_B$ of the critical points (\ref{critS}), the initial value problem for the equation (\ref{as1}) has an {\it unique} solution.
-It is so because outside of $S_B$ the r.h.s. of (\ref{as1}) defines a mapping that is continuous, bounded and satisfies the Lipschitz condition.
-The initial value condition:
+One may verify that outside of the set $S_B$ of the critical points (\ref{critS}), the initial value problem for Eq. (\ref{as1}) has a {\it unique} solution.
+This is so because outside of $S_B$ the right-hand side of (\ref{as1}) defines a mapping that is continuous and bounded and that satisfies the Lipschitz condition.
+The initial value condition